WHAT IS THE SCHENGEN AGREEMENT?

 The political dynamics within the European Union also play a critical role in the island’s aspirations of joining the Schengen Area.
 Member states must collectively agree on the inclusion of new countries into the Schengen Model.
 The division of Cyprus often leads to differing perspectives.
 European Union members often refer to the implications of Turkish influence and the unresolved Cypriot political situation.
 They often state that until Cyprus implements a cohesive strategy to address these issues, the possibility of integrating the island into the Schengen framework remains limited.

 If Cyprus were to join the Schengen Area, it would allow for unrestricted travel to and from other member states.
-This would potentially offer a welcome boost to tourism, further fostering economic growth.
+This would potentially offer a welcome boost to tourism, further fostering economic growth for the island’s economy.
 Moreover, the island’s inclusion would also enhance the external borders of Schengen.
 This would improve geographical security in the Eastern Mediterranean, ultimately offering better border management for the region.
 The capacity to monitor and regulate migration flows should also be improved, addressing several concerns related to illegal immigration.
-Accession for the island, would not only signify a pivotal advancement in its international relations and economic prospects but also contribute to its broader objectives of free movement and unity within Europe.
+Accession to the island would not only signify a pivotal advancement in its international relations and economic prospects but also contribute to its broader objectives of free movement and unity within Europe.
 Additionally, the integration of Cyprus into the Schengen framework would deepen the country’s ties with the European Union, reinforcing its position as a credible partner within European Union initiatives.